saqib777/demoqa-test-cases/checkbox_testing.md

 ## Notes

--  **Selection Hierarchy**: Parent-child relationships should remain consistent — selecting a parent selects all children, and partial selection is reflected visually.
+-  **Selection Hierarchy**: Parent-child relationships should remain consistent, selecting a parent selects all children, and partial selection is reflected visually.
 -  **Partial State**: Parents should clearly indicate when only some children are selected.
 -  **Output Accuracy**: The selected checkbox list must match user interactions in real-time.
 -  **Persistence**: State should remain unchanged after collapsing/expanding.